ajvincent/cross-stitch/_01_ts-morph_utilities/README.md

    - The property name as a string.
 (Symbols will be encased in square brackets.)
    - A `ts-morph` `MethodDeclaration` or `PropertyDeclaration` for the property name.
    - A `ts-morph` `TypeAliasDeclaration` or `InterfaceDeclaration` for the type we're iterating over.
+   - This callback must return true to preserve the field, or false to tell `TypeToClass` to delete it.

 To the method `addTypeAliasOrInterface()`,